 Explore Juan Venado Reserve, a nesting place for sea turtles

-This morning you will be picked up to first visit the nearby Masaya Volcano.
-You will climb the volcano side, passing by fields of petrified lava, until you reach the top.
-Cover your face to bear the smell, you will be able to get out and walk around, and even peer down into the deep sulfuric crater at the top!
+This morning you are picked up to first visit the nearby Masaya Volcano.
+Climb the volcano side, passing by fields of petrified lava, until you reach the top.
+Cover your face to bear the smell - you can get out and walk around, and even peer down into the deep sulfuric crater at the top!

-Continue on next to the Masaya Market, the most famous handicrafts market in Nicaragua, and well known for its hammocks!
-After exploring the multicolored booths and bartering for keepsakes, you will continue on to the nearby small towns of San Juan del Oriente.
-Here you will be able to witness the making of the handicrafts in action.
-See how an entire community contributes to making one hammocks, watch the ceramic makers at the potter's wheel, or the carpenter as he builds wooden rocking chairs!
+Continue on next to the Masaya Market, the most famous handicrafts market in Nicaragua, and well-known for its hammocks!
+After exploring the multicolored booths and bartering for keepsakes, continue on to the nearby small towns of San Juan del Oriente.
+Here you can witness the making of the handicrafts in action.
+See how an entire community contributes to making one hammock, watch the ceramic makers at the potter's wheel, or observe the carpenter as he builds wooden rocking chairs!